dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 }
 ```

 This will immediately provide us a clue on how to exploit the binary.
-Let's examine the option 2 "Buy Weapons''
+Let's examine option "2", "Buy Weapons''.

 ```c
 size_t buy()